The Notorious Maker, Co-Founder Scalar

 To keep track of what needs to be done, I’ve chosen Things.
 To be honest, every other app would be fine, too.
 I don’t use projects, labels or other features to categorise tasks.
 It’s just a long list of tasks, some with a due date, some with a recurring due date.
 I use it extensively.

 If you’re not using a password manager, stop reading and set up a password manager.
-Me and my family is using 1Password.
+My family and I are using 1Password.

-It’s hard to meet me without my Ricoh GR III recently.
-I also own a Fuji X100VI.
-My photo editing workflow is entirely mobile.
-I transfer photos to my iPhone, edit them with Darkroom and sync them with Photos for iOS.
+It’s hard to meet me without my Fuji X100VI recently.
+I also own a Ricoh GR III.
+I transfer photos to my MacBook Pro and edit them with Darkroom.

 In 2022, I started playing the keyboard and I love my tiny Arturia MiniLab Mk II and my cheap Arturia KeyLab Essential 61.
 I’m still really bad at it, though.
 Don’t expect me to drop an album soon.